 LEAP and FWS are very similar but are still different.
 LEAP (Learn and Earn Advantage Program) is a freshman employment program that allows students to mix Learning with Earning.
 Students in this program are placed in different departments around campus and are able to earn a pay check while also taking a weekly class that will teach about professionalism and other workforce readiness skills.
 FWS (Federal Work Study) is open to any student that applies and is awarded FWS through Financial Aid.
 FWS students are not placed but instead find and apply for jobs on their own.

 The LEAP II Program allows sophomore students to work on campus in a role that is closer related to their major and is geared to prepare students for internships or other work options after their sophomore year.
+Only sophomore students successfully completing the LEAP program are eligible for LEAPII.

 AR is short for America Reads.
 This is a program that allows students that have been awarded FWS to work in various public elementary schools across Hampton Roads.
 The students primary role would be to help with any literacy projects which can include reading with the child, having the child read to you or involvement with family literacy events.